MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extension-alias.md

 ms.service: multiple
 ---

-# The Azure CLI 2.0 Alias Extension
+# The Azure CLI 2.0 alias extension

-The alias extension allows users to define custom commands for the Azure CLI, which invoke existing commands.
-These custom commands can take arguments, providing flexibility in setting up aliases to help you with your workflow.
-Aliases give you a way to increase your productivity even further in the CLI by letting you make your common uses of it concise and simple.
+The alias extension allows users to define custom commands for the Azure CLI by using existing commands.
+Aliases help keep your workflow concise and simple by allowing shortcuts and giving you the ability to use positional arguments.
+Since aliases are powered internally with the Jinja2 engine, they even offer advanced inline argument processing.

 > [!NOTE]
 > The Alias Extension is in public preview.
-The features and configuration file format are subject to change.
+The features and configuration file format may change.

-## Installing the Alias Extension
+## Install the alias extension

 The minimum required Azure CLI version to use the alias extension is **2.0.28**.
 To check your CLI version, run `az --version`.
 If you need to update your installation, see [Install the Azure CLI 2.0](./install-azure-cli.md).

-You install the extension with the [az extension add](/cli/azure/extension#az_extension_add).
+Install the extension with the [az extension add](/cli/azure/extension#az_extension_add) command.

 ```azurecli
 az extension add --name alias